 Lie down with knees bent and hands behind the head.
 With the knees in toward the chest, bring the right elbow toward the left knee as the right leg straightens.
 Continue alternating sides (like you’re pedaling).

 Lie on your back with the knees bent and feet flat on the floor.
 With hands behind the head, place the chin down slightly and peel the head and shoulders off the mat while engaging the core.
-Continue curling up until the upper back is off the mat.
-Hold briefly, then lower the torso back toward the mat slowly.
+Continue curling up until the upper back is off the

 Working out at home is easy, and you can do so without weights — how awesome is that!
 If you do three sets of each exercise five days a week, you’ll feel great and get in shape.
 These are tough exercises that will give you a great workout without having to pick up a dumbbell.